GSA/challenges-and-prizes/_historical-challenges/federal-impact-assessment-challenge.md

   winner, you will receive a $5,000 cash award and you will be invited to have your paper considered for publication in <em>The Journal of Technology Transfer</em>. pp    <strong>Before you begin, carefully review the Rules to make sure you are eligible to Participate and for more details about the Challenge.
-Use these <a href="{{
+Use these <a href="www.challenge.gov/assets/images/wp-content/2016/09/FIA-PDF-Writeup-270916.pdf">FIA
-  site.baseurl }}/assets/images/wp-content/2016/09/FIA-PDF-Writeup-270916.pdf">FIA
   Challenge Instructions to help you craft your entry</a>. </strong>
 campaignStatusName: Launched
 templateId: 0